Cars Brands that start with C

 Callaway Logo

 Callaway Cars Inc. is an American automobile manufacturing and engineering company founded by Reeves Callaway in 1977 and based in Old Lyme, Connecticut, United States.
-The company designs and builds projects and kits for various types of cars, pickup trucks, and SUVs.
+The company designs and builds projects and kits for various cars, pickup trucks, and SUVs.
 The brand specializes in Corvettes and GM.
-Packages and components are installed on finished new GMs directly at the factory itself.
+Packages and components are installed directly at the factory, where the new GMs are finished.
 The models are marketed under the Callaway TM.
 Today, the brand is represented by Callaway Cars, Callaway Engineering, Callaway Carbon, and Callaway Competition.

 Calcott Brothers